AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 #### Position

-This works when our scroll bar is next to any axes.
 Scroller can be displayed in "afterAxes" or "beforeAxes" positions.
 The afterAxes position is set by default.

 ```
     // change the scroller orientation